So you want to start a garden.

-While there is tons of tips and advice out there dont get overwhelmed as the best thing is to try.
+While there are tons of tips and advice out there, dont get overwhelmed as the best thing is to try.
 Everybody has a different approach and every garden is different in terms of soil, light etc. You in no way need to be an expert.

 So here are some basic guidelines and resources to help you get started, and please always feel free to email us.

 All gardening, and especially organic gardening, starts with good healthy soil.
 With good soil plants grow stronger and are much better able to deal with weather, pests, diseases and other stresses.
 There are whole university courses just on soil, but let's cover some basics.

 Raised beds work great in our climate, or at least create beds and permanent walkways.
 The less you have to step on your actual growing dirt the better.
 If you have decent soil to start you can add compost as you go.
 If not you might want to consider getting a load of dirt delivered.